 Amanda, a master tutor, has an M.Ed. from Rutgers University, as well as an M.A. in international affairs from the American University of Paris.
 Amanda is a passionate, creative and energetic teacher of French with an extensive background in ESL.
 As a teacher, she works closely with her students to make sure they acquire not only the material at hand, but also the skills needed to continue learning on their own.
 Amanda has been teaching in the classroom for 10 years on 3 continents in various countries including the U.S., France, China and South Korea.
 She has been the teacher adviser for the French honor society, the book club and the soccer club.
 She has tutored students in preparation for the SAT as well.
 Amanda is also an avid fan of history and literature.
 In her free-time she enjoys travel, reading and visiting museum exhibits....
 [More About Amanda Mauder]

 Anne, an expert tutor, has a bachelor's in elementary education and STEM with a biology specialization.
-She is a 7th and 8th grade STEM teacher and an expert on technology content.
+She currently teaches 7th and 8th grade STEM in West Orange, loves to read books, and edits essays and proofreads webtoons.

-She is very enthusiastic about science and language arts and has 4 semesters of experience teaching elementary school students as well as tutoring middle school students.
+She is very enthusiastic about science and language arts and has 4 semesters of experience teaching elementary school students.

 Asha, a master tutor, is currently a graduate student at Rutgers Graduate School of Biomedical Health Sciences, where she maintains a 3.95 GPA.
 Asha is a highly skilled English, Bio, Physics and Mathematics tutor.
 She can tutor college-level mathematics, Calculus I, II, III, Differential Equations, Pre-Calc. and Trig. and Algebra I & II.
 While her long-term professional interests lie in medicine, she is equally passionate about education.
 In college, she worked on an education project analyzing optimal science instruction methods.
 She also has extensive tutoring experience, which includes preparation for college entrance exams such as the SAT.
 Having scored in the 700s across all sections of the SAT herself, she has also helped a number of hard-working students improve their own scores from the 500's to 700's.
 Asha's tutoring style is modeling problem solving while asking students questions to develop their critical thinking capacity rather than simply handing them answers.
 Her well-rounded education and personable personality allows her to connect with students with diverse interests and aptitudes.
 She loves watching students develop academic confidence.
 In Asha's spare time she enjoy s running, reading and writing....
 [More About Asha Singh]